yvelikova/axway-open-docs/content/en/docs/cass_admin/cassandra_bur.md

 If you are restoring a keyspace to the same cluster that the backup was taken from, skip to [Steps to restore a keyspace](#steps-to-restore-a-keyspace).
 {{% /alert %}}

-Before you restore a keyspace in a new Cassandra cluster, you must ensure that the following:
+Before you restore a keyspace in a new Cassandra cluster, you must ensure the following:

 * The Cassandra cluster must be created to the API Gateway HA specifications.
 For more details, see [Configure a highly available Cassandra cluster](/docs/cass_admin/cassandra_config/).
 * All API Gateway groups must have their schema created in the new cluster, and the replication factor must be the same as the cluster size (normally 3).